ebonnal/streamable/README.md

 assert list(ints_after_five) == [5, 6, 7, 8, 9]
 ```

-... or skips elements `until` a predicate is satisfied:
+... or `until` a predicate is satisfied:

 ```python